nmillin/uw_madison_omega/README.txt

+/**
+ * Please don't use this module.
+I will be working on adding the SuperFish functionality to the theme.
+ * This way you can have a MegaMenu and not have to worry about the module being updated.
+ */
 //This is down here because it is very long...

 -Add MegaMenu Configuration to your Nav Menu(**Optional, only if you want a MegaMenu**)